ingadhoc/purchase/purchase_order_line_number/README.rst

 Purchase Order Line Number
 ==========================

-This module adds a sequential number for each line in the purchase order.
+Add a column for item numbering for purchase order lines

 Installation
 ============